The Exodus Road: Partnerships and funding

 Cellebrite is a significant partner of The Exodus Road, having provided training and strategic resources for their investigative teams.
 The organization has used Cellebrite UFED devices to legally collect information on open cases.
 Cellebrite Training also donated training seats for their CCO and CCPA training classes, which TER will use this to train law enforcement partners in digital forensics investigation methods and techniques.

+Federal Police in Brazil collaborated with The Exodus Road to launch an anti-human trafficking campaign in December 2022.
+The goal of the campaign was to educate and inform the public about what human trafficking looks like and how they can assist police in finding survivors and stopping traffickers.

 The Exodus Road provides the results of financial audits and Form 990 annually to uphold financial integrity, receiving two third-party endorsements in transparency, including a Guidestar Platinum Seal of Transparency.
 Their Charity Navigator Encompass Rating includes a 100 out of 100 Finance and Accountability score.

 In addition, TER has corporate sponsorships with businesses such as Accelerated Wealth, N2Gives, MDRT Foundation, 5DayDeal, 24HourRace, Curtis Carlson Family Foundation, and Child Aid International.
 They are also one of the official partners at End It Movement.

 Criticism and accusations

-Past employees have accused The Exodus Road of allowing sexualized interactions between its personnel and young women, under the guise of being undercover.
+In 2017, The Exodus Road received a complaint of a hostile work environment, after an incident of a sexualized nature at a work event.
 The Exodus Road engaged an outside law firm, Lewis Roca Rothgerber Christie, which conducted investigations.
 The investigations did reveal inappropriate behavior, including drunkenness and nudity at work-related events, and the organization implemented the recommendations from the law firm, which included termination of certain individuals other disciplinary actions.
 The summative statement from the investigation has been published publicly by the legal firm.

 The Exodus Road has also been criticized for being religiously influenced to use trafficking as a pretext to intervene against sex workers and remove their sources of income.
 The organization has on several occasions clarified the difference between fighting human trafficking and sex work, stating that they are looking for those who are in sex work due to “force, abduction, fraud, or coercion,” or those who are underage (which legally qualifies them as human trafficking victims).
 Specifically, TER functions under the United Nations' definition of human trafficking: "recruitment, transportation, transfer, harboring or receipt of people through force, fraud or deception, with the aim of exploiting them for profit."

 The organization has also been criticized for their use of military jargon, such as describing volunteers as "covert operatives" to carry out their mission.

-Critics of The Exodus Road state that the organization has invited television crews and supporters to watch and film its raids of brothels for the "shock value" and to raise funds.
+Critics of organizations like The Exodus Road allege that such organizations have invited television crews and supporters to watch and film its raids of brothels for the "shock value" and to raise funds.
+However, according to the organization's brand guidelines on their website, they state that they do not use raid imagery of survivors in their content.